patrixr/auteur/docs/GETTING_STARTED.md

 ## Writing Comments

-To register a comment as a page, a comment should contain an `@auteur` tag to indicate that it should be included in the generated website, and it should end with an `@end` tag to indicate the end of the content.
+To register a comment as a page, a comment should contain an `@auteur` tag to indicate that it should be included in the generated website.

 Example: